Locked and Unlocked Phones

 How to Know If an Unlocked or Locked Phone Is Right for You

-After learning about the benefits of a locked and unlocked phone, you may be wondering what other factors you might consider when deciding which one is best for you.
+After learning about the benefits of a locked and unlocked phone, you could be thinking about what other things you might consider when picking which one is best.

 Finances

-If you have a tighter budget, a locked phone, such as a locked iPhone, might be your best bet.
-Most carriers will offer a payment plan to help you pay for your locked phone.
-If you buy a phone from a wireless network, you won’t have to buy it outright, which is excellent because many phones can cost more than $1,000.
-You will often be asked to make a down payment and then pay off the rest of the phone over time.
-This down payment will vary between providers depending on what phone you want.
+If you have a tighter budget, a locked phone, like a locked iPhone, could be your best bet.
+Most carriers will give you a payment plan so you can pay for your locked phone.
+If you buy a phone from a wireless network, you won’t have to buy it outright, which is helpful because phones can cost more than $1,000.
+You will be asked to make a down payment and then pay off the rest of the phone over time, usually over a 24 to 36 month contract – this down payment can vary between providers depending on what phone you want.

-If you make payments to your network provider on time and have good credit, you might earn special discounts and save even more money.
+If you make payments to your network provider on time and have good credit, you might earn discounts and save even more money.
 These discounts could include a buy-one-get-one-free deal or a percentage discount.
-Free gifts may even be a part of your purchase with a carrier.
-You can often buy insurance plans from your carrier, which may be cheaper than plans offered by third parties.
+Free gifts could even be a part of your purchase with a carrier.
+You can sometimes buy insurance plans from your carrier, which may be cheaper than plans offered by third parties.

-If you have enough money to buy a phone outright, you may spend less money overall than if you pay for the phone over time.
-Network providers typically will charge you the list price for a smartphone, but they can easily hide extra fees in monthly payments.
+If you have enough money to buy a phone outright, you might spend less money than if you pay for the phone over time.
+Network providers usually will charge you the list price for a smartphone.
+But they can hide extra fees in monthly payments.

 Travel

-If you travel a lot, an unlocked phone may offer you the greatest benefits.
-Even if you’ve fully paid off your locked phone, it may be a challenge to unlock it once you realize it would be best for you to do so.
-You may be in a rush to move, but your carrier may want you to go through several processes before they unlock your phone.
+If you travel quite a bit, an unlocked phone may give you the greatest benefits.
+Even if you’ve paid off your locked phone, it may be a challenge to unlock it.
+You may be in a rush to move.
+But your carrier may want you to go through a few processes before they unlock your phone.
 These processes are especially inconvenient if you are planning to move to a foreign country.

 Carriers

-Although it’s possible to find a wireless carrier that suits you perfectly, if you want the freedom to switch carriers at any time, an unlocked phone might be for you.
+Even though it’s possible to find a wireless carrier that fits you well, if you want the freedom to switch carriers at any time, an unlocked phone could be the better choice.
 You don’t even have to have a provider with an unlocked phone if you want to use your phone as a Wi-Fi-only device.

 Phone Selections

-This nearly endless pool of options allows you to find the perfect phone for you at the best price possible.
-With a carrier-locked device, you could be stuck paying the list price for a cell phone that’s not even what you really wanted simply because that was your only option.
-With unlocked devices, that isn’t an issue.
+This nearly endless pool of options lets you find the perfect phone for you at the best price possible.
+With a carrier-locked device, you could be stuck paying the list price for a cell phone that’s not even what you wanted, basically because that was your only option.
+With unlocked devices, that isn’t a problem – it’s also worth mentioning that the unlocked phone market is dominated by Android devices, which make up approximately 62% of unlocked phones, compared to iOS at 35%, and it gives Android users an especially large number of options.

 Software and Apps

-If you’re a fan of fast software updates, you should know that unlocked phones get updates straight from the manufacturer, which tends to be quicker than getting them through your carrier.
-Overall, unlocked devices are typically more updated than locked phones.
+If you’re a fan of fast software updates, then you’ll be pleased to know that unlocked phones get updates straight from the manufacturer, which tends to be quicker than receiving them through your carrier.
+Overall, unlocked devices are usually more up to date than locked phones.

-If you like the extra apps that your network offers you, consider a locked phone.
-If you don’t like apps using up storage space on your phone, an unlocked phone will have fewer apps carriers have pre-installed.
+If you like the extra apps that your network provides you, consider a locked phone.
+If you don’t like apps taking up storage space on your phone, an unlocked phone will have fewer apps that carriers have pre-installed.

 Browse Gazelle’s Locked and Unlocked Phones

-Locked phones are an excellent choice if you can’t pay for your phone in full right now or if you’re interested in a special discount from a specific carrier.
-An unlocked phone might be a better fit for you if you travel a lot or want to browse carriers before committing to one.
+Locked phones are an option if you can’t pay for your phone in full or if you’re interested in a discount from a carrier.
+An unlocked phone could be a better fit for you if you travel quite a bit or want to browse carriers before committing to one.

-Whether you decide a locked or an unlocked phone is right for you, check out Gazelle.
-We have locked and unlocked phones, including iPhones, Google phones and Samsung Galaxy phones.
-You’re sure to find the smartphone that fits your needs and style best.
+Whether you choose a locked or an unlocked phone, check out Gazelle.
+We have locked and unlocked phones – like iPhones, Google phones and Samsung Galaxy phones.
+You’re sure to find the smartphone that works best for you and your style.

 You can expect the following when buying from us: